 Deciding which filter products is best for you might seem a little overwhelming when looking at all that A+ Corporation has to offer.
 Let us first begin by breaking it down by what is being sampled.
 Read below to learn the differences between all of the filters and find out which is the most appropriate to install in your particular sampling system.

-The Genie® 100 Series was developed specifically to protect gas analysers from liquids entrained in a sample stream.
-The Genie® separates the liquids from the gas on the upstream side of the membrane making it much more effective for analyser protection.
-It’s quite common for a Genie® to be called a filter, however, technically it’s a Membrane Separator.
+Genie® 100 Series was developed specifically to protect gas analysers from liquids entrained in a sample stream.
+The Genie® separates the liquids from the gas on the upstream side of the membrane making it much more effective.
 The Genie® membrane is also a very effective particulate filter.
 It may, however, load very quickly with particulates because it has much less surface area than a conventional filter media.

-In circumstances where there is an excessive amount of liquid or particulate in the gas sample, an Avenger™ coalescing or particulate filter may be required upstream of the Genie®.
-You should always have a Genie® installed at the inlet of any gas analyser, however, you don’t always need an Avenger™.
-On the other hand, if there is so much liquid that you need an Avenger™, then you also need a Genie®.
+Where there is an excessive amount of liquid or particulate in the gas sample, an Avenger™ coalescing or particulate filter may be required.
+You should always have a Genie® installed at the inlet of any gas analyser.
+However, you don’t always need an Avenger™.
+On the other hand, if there is excess liquid, you need an Avenger™, but you also need a Genie®.
 When specifying a Genie®, it’s almost always a good idea to include the Liquid Block™ option.

 A Genie Membrane Model Comparison Chart is available to help you choose the Genie® model appropriate for your application.
 The Product Sheet for each model contains the information for detailed specification